 How to Apply for OCI from the UK After British Naturalisation

 India does not permit dual citizenship.
-The moment you receive your British naturalisation certificate, your Indian citizenship ends automatically.
-What replaces it — for most Indian-born British citizens — is OCI: Overseas Citizenship of India.
+After acquiring British citizenship, you must surrender your Indian passport and follow the Indian surrender/renunciation process.
+What replaces citizenship for most Indian-born British citizens is OCI: Overseas Citizenship of India.
 This is not citizenship, but it gives you lifelong visa-free access to India, the right to live and work there, and the ability to own property.
 For practical purposes, it's the closest India offers.

 Here's how to apply from the UK.